Geovation/tiler/README.md

 `nosetests /tiler-scripts --with-coverage`

 #### Vector Tile Demo

+A worked example; we could run the states config file as such:

+`tiler states`

+After having ran this, there would be a set of states tiles in the `tiler-data/tiles/states` directory.
+You can then run a web server (i.e. python -m SimpleHTTPServer or [live-server](https://www.npmjs.com/package/live-server)) **from the host, with the tiler directory as the root**.
+You can then navigate to the demos folder to try out those demo pages.

 Demos are provided using [Leaflet.VectorGrid](http://leaflet.github.io/Leaflet.VectorGrid/vectorgrid-api-docs.html) and also [Mapbox GL](https://www.mapbox.com/mapbox-gl-js/api/) for you to display your tiles when you're done.
 You will need to specify your own styling in these examples.